Home

 During the Korean War, he served in the U.S. Marine Corps.

-John was united in matrimony with Linda Lowery ( ? - ? ).
+John was united in matrimony with Linda Lowery ( ? - ? ), a native of Lewiston, ID.

-They were the parents of William D. Doyle, Patricia Tarnerhoulet and Michael J. Doyle.
+They were the parents of William D. Doyle, Patricia Vodjansky Tamerhoulet and Michael J. Doyle.

-They lived in Connellsville and produced one known son, Richard D. Greaff.
+They lived at 208 North Pittsburgh Street in Connellsville and produced one known son, Richard Doyle Greaff.

-Son Richard D. Greaff (1948-1996) was born on June 11, 1948.
+Son Richard Doyle Greaff (1948-1996) was born on June 11, 1948 in Connellsville State Hospital.
+News of his birth was published in the Connellsville Daily Courier.
 He was involved in an incident at the age of 18 in which he was accused of burglary and larcey in Connellsville.
 He died in Connellsville on Feb.
 15, 1996 at about the age of 49, with burial in St. Joseph's Roman Catholic Cemetery in Connellsville.